mayer79/ml_lecture/README.md

 All examples are self-contained.

-Each chapter will take us about two hours to complete, including some exercise.
+Each chapter will take us about two hours, including some exercises.

 ## Prerequisites

 In order to be able to follow the lectures, you should be familiar with

-- basic descriptive statistics (what is a dataset, what is an arithmetic average, ...),
+- Descriptive statistics
+- Linear regression
-- R resp.
-Python
+- R/Python

 ### Software for the R version of the lecture